 As changes are made to the Iceberg Table from the producer's account, those changes are available nearly instantly in the reader account.
 No copying or transferring of data required!
 The single copy of data is stored in your cloud storage.

-From your terminal, run the following commands to activate the virtual environment you created in the setup, and open jupyter notebooks.
+From your terminal, run the following commands to activate the virtual environment you created in the setup, and open Jupyter notebooks.

 conda activate iceberg-lab